The Elections Act 2022

 Voter Authority Certificate

 If an elector cannot provide photographic ID then they can apply for a Voter Authority Certificate (Voter Cert).
-Electors can apply for this certificate online or by paper from January 2023.
+Electors can apply for this certificate online or by paper.

 This is a certificate that will act as your ID to allow you to vote in polling stations.
 If you have one of the accepted IDs then you do not need to apply.
 The certificate is free and you will not be charged for applying.
 The certificate will be for use solely for the purpose of voting and is not intended as either an identity card or a proof of age card.